Work alongside faculty conducting empirical research to advance social science and understanding of the respects in which laws influence behavior.

 How to Apply

+Applicants to the JD Program may apply by completing a student profile on the University of Oregon Scholarship Dashboard, and then submitting the fellowship application.
 Fellowship applications are reviewed on a rolling basis and continue until the fellowships are filled.
 Applications for Fellowships may be submitted at the time you submit your application for law school.
+All candidates will be notified when the process has been completed.